day8/re-frame/docs/Effects.md

       ))
 ```

 __<1>__  the key for the effect.
-When an effects map contains
+When later an effects map contains
-the key `:butterfly`, the registered function will be used to action it. <br>
+the key `:butterfly`, the function we are registering will be used to action it. <br>

 __<2>__  the function which actions the side effect.
-It will be called
+Later, it will be called
-with one argument - the value for this key, in the effects map.
+with one argument - the value in the effects map, for this key.

 So, if an event handler returned these effects:
 ```clj